cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 Generally the server is responsible for sending responses that reflect some kind of **state** it holds - generally in a database.

-Traditionally when writing `e2e` tests using Selenium, before you automate the browser you generally do some kind of **setup and teardown** on the server.
+Traditionally when writing `e2e` tests using Selenium, before you automate the browser you do some kind of **setup and teardown** on the server.

 Perhaps you'll need to generate a user, and seed them with associations and records.
-You may be familiar with using these concepts such as fixtures or factories.
+You may be familiar with using things such as fixtures or factories.

 To test various page states - like an empty view, or a pagination view, you'd need to seed the server so that this state can be tested.

-While there's a lot more to this strategy, you generally have two ways to facilitate this with Cypress:
+**While there's a lot more to this strategy, you generally have two ways to facilitate this with Cypress:**

 - {% url `cy.exec()` exec %} - to run system commands
 - {% url `cy.request()` request %} - to make HTTP requests